| Species diversity patterns of free-living marine nematodes in the

 the nature itself since nematodes will probably be one of the last

+groups that will disappear from the planet.
 Over the last few years, the Institute of Marine Biology of Crete

 (IMBC) has undertaken several studies on the diversity of free-living